Data for Accountability Project

 The project has so far yielded some significant results:

-• MPs and staff are appreciating the value and contribution of data to decision making
+• MPs and staff appreciate the value and contribution of data to decision making

-• Capacity of MPs on the Poverty Reductions Strategy Committee to undertake key monitoring and oversight functions strengthened
+• The capacity of MPs on the Poverty Reductions Strategy Committee to undertake key monitoring and oversight functions strengthened

-• Mechanisms to enable MPs access, interpret and use SDGs data have been developed
+• Mechanisms to enable MPs to access, interpret, and use SDGs data have been developed

 • Five Constituency profiles have been developed